Rainbow Mountain In Cusco, Peru Trek 1 Day

 After 4-hour hiking or more, we will embrace this great natural formation of Rainbow Mountain Cusco (5,020 m / 16,466 ft).
 Our knowledgeable private guide leads us through the side of hills, recapping,and explaining the current theories regarding the purpose and significance of the colored hills, and we will take our time to shoot amazing photos, while enjoying a hot well-deserved Coca tea.

 Once we had enough time at this stunning place, we’ll walk for about one hour to get our Picnic lunch spot, a delicious just prepared meals await for us in our roomy dining tents with chairs, table.
 After enjoying our lunch, we will continue back to trailhead to take our private transport to Cusco.
 All meals included.

 Weather: Unpredictable, Some days could be sunny with blue sky, while other days foggy, rainy, snowy.
 Be prepared!

 Tour Guide: Friendly, funny, knowledgeable.
 A professional Peru Summit Tour Guides with a deep knowledge of the destination and a focus on customer service makes all the difference.
 Our leaders are experts in Inca history, nature, wildlife, cuisine, local language, emergency life safe procedures, with a profound connection to Peru’s fascinating traditional culture.
 They take care of all the details so that you can savor the experiences of the trip.
 Our Tour Guides have the warmth, endless energy, and that special “it” factor that transforms a trip into an unforgettable journey.

-Toilet: At some points on the trail, there are squat toilets for PEN 1.00 ( 1 Sol), At our lunch spot, we have our own private chemical toilet.
+Toilet: At some points on the trail, there are squat toilets for PEN 1.00 ( 1 Sol).

 - Entrance tickets to the park.